wmccd/Privacy-Policies/whatgoeson-privacypolicy.md

 This Privacy Policy describes how we collect, use, and share information when you use the WhatGoesOn mobile application (the "App").

-We are committed to protecting your privacy.
-This policy explains our data practices and your choices regarding your information.

-## Information We Collect

-We may collect the following types of information:

-### Information You Provide Directly
    *   No account information
    *   No content you create or upload: [e.g., text, images, audio, video]

 ### Information We Collect Automatically